simeononsecurity/simeononsecurity.ch/content/articles/securing-industrial-control-systems/index.en.md

 ### Insider Threats and Human Error

 **Insider threats and human error** are another significant challenge in securing ICS.
 Authorized personnel may inadvertently expose system vulnerabilities through misconfigurations or human error.
-Additionally, malicious insiders may intentionally cause harm to the ICS system, putting the entire organization at risk.
+Also, malicious insiders may intentionally cause harm to the ICS system, putting the entire organization at risk.

 Therefore, enterprises need to implement **strict access controls** and **monitoring systems** to reduce the risk of insider threats.
 Regular audits and security assessments can also help to identify potential vulnerabilities and reduce the risk of human error.